Michigan to Pay Over $600 Million to Families in FlintRSS

 Analies Dyjak, M.A. | Policy Nerd

-After almost 18 months of negotiations, Flint residents and the State of Michigan have reached an agreement for damages from the 2014 Flint Water Crisis.
-The State of Michigan is required to appropriate $600 million dollars into a qualified settlement fund, which will be made available to children, residents, property owners, and businesses that were impacted by water distributed by the city.
+A judge has approved a $626 million settlement for damages from the 2014 Flint Water Crisis.
+The State of Michigan is required to appropriate $600 million dollars of the total into a qualified settlement fund, which will be made available to children, residents, property owners, and businesses that were impacted by water distributed by the city.
 Almost 80% of the $600 million is being awarded to those who were children during the time of exposure.

 Background Flint Water Crisis: